helidon-io/helidon/docs/se/config/supported-formats.md

 - Specify the Etcd key of the configuration document.
 - Version of the Etcd API to use; `v3` is supported. `v2` is deprecated.

-The config system will use the [YAML parser][yaml-parser] automatically in this example because the file type of the key is `.yaml`.
+The config system will use the [YAML parser](#using-the-yaml-parser) automatically in this example because the file type of the key is `.yaml`.

-The `EtcdConfigSourceBuilder` class extends [`AbstractConfigSourceBuilder`][abstractconfigsourcebuilder] and so supports the usual settings on config sources.
+The `EtcdConfigSourceBuilder` class extends [`AbstractConfigSourceBuilder`][abstractconfigso] and so supports the usual settings on config sources.

 #### Monitoring for Source Changes